Churches, Colors and Eggs Mark Easter Celebration

 Services and holiday meals for the homeless were offered at Glide Memorial Church in San Francisco’s Tenderloin district, and 500 poor children hunted for Easter eggs at a nearby park.

-″These people can’t afford Easter clothes and bonnets to go to church,″ said Willie Jordan, wife of mission founder Fred Jordan. ″This is their Easter on the street.″
+″These people can’t afford Easter clothes and bonnets to go to church,″ said Willie Jordan, wife of mission founder Fred Jordan, while praising the efforts of some of the indigents who cleaned up as best they could for the holiday. ″This is their Easter on the street.″

 The Easter Mass at San Felipe de Neri Church in Albuquerque, N.M., was broadcast live on CBS-TV, while the Divine Liturgy celebrated by Ukranian Catholics at Philadelphia’s Immaculate Conception Cathedral was broadcast to parts of the Soviet bloc via Voice of America.

 ″It was a very joyful and emotional service since this was the only live contact about 90 percent of the congregation would have with their loved ones behind the Iron Curtain,″ said Monsignor Michael Fedorowich, one of the celebrants.

 President Reagan and his wife, Nancy, celebrated Easter at a church near their California ranch.